Configuring VSCode, Pylance or Pyright

 }

-After installing the stubs you may see some warnings that the source code to referenced modules is not found.
+After installing the stubs you may see some warnings that the source code for some of the commonly used modules are not found:

 Import "machine" could not be resolved from source